2026 UK Buyer's Guide

 4. Honor MagicBook Pro 14 — Best for Creative Students

 If you're studying anything visual — graphic design, photography, film, animation, fine art — the Honor MagicBook Pro 14 is a borderline obvious choice.
-Expert Reviews actually rated it their #1 student laptop overall for 2026, and it's easy to see why: it pairs an Intel Core Ultra 9 processor with 16GB+ of RAM, a stunning OLED display and a chunky 92Wh battery in a body that doesn't feel the weight.
+Expert Reviews rated it among their top student laptops for 2026, and it's easy to see why: it pairs an Intel Core Ultra 9 285H processor with 32GB of RAM (on the UK flagship SKU), a stunning 14.6-inch 3.1K OLED display and a chunky 92Wh battery in a 1.39 kg body that doesn't feel the weight.

 The MagicBook Pro 14's OLED panel makes Photoshop and Premiere look genuinely incredible.

 OLED is the spec that really matters here.
-You get inky-deep blacks, properly punchy colour and genuine HDR — which makes a world of difference if you're colour-grading photos for a portfolio or scrubbing through a Premiere timeline.
-The Core Ultra 9 has plenty of grunt for video edits, light 3D work, and any AI-assisted creative tools you'll be running locally.
+The 3120×2080, 120Hz panel covers 100% DCI-P3, hits up to 700 nits in HDR and is TÜV Rheinland certified for flicker-free (4320Hz PWM) low blue light — so you get inky-deep blacks, punchy colour and genuine HDR that makes a world of difference if you're colour-grading photos for a portfolio or scrubbing through a Premiere timeline.
+The Core Ultra 9 has plenty of grunt for video edits, light 3D work, and any AI-assisted creative tools you'll be running locally, and the 1TB PCIe 4.0 SSD posts over 7,100 MB/s read speeds.
 The 92Wh battery is the largest on this list, and it shows in real-world endurance.

 Pros